CodeGoat24/Face-diffuser/README.md

 ## 📧 Contact

 If you have any technical comments or questions, please open a new issue or feel free to contact [Yibin Wang](https://codegoat24.github.io).

+## 🙏 Acknowledgements

+Our work is based on [Stable-Diffusion](https://github.com/Stability-AI/stablediffusion), thanks to all the contributors!